Rules & Regulations

-Skagway Recreation Center (SRC) is supported by the taxes of City of Skagway residents.
+Skagway Recreation Center (SRC) is supported by the taxes of Skagway residents.
 SRC has the right to maintain its facility in a clean, pleasant and safe manner.
 Every individual has the right to use the SRC undisturbed and every SRC employee has the right to work without undue interference.
 All SRC users and employees should be free of any threat of harm, invasion of property, or gross indignity.
 To guarantee these rights for all persons, the following rules of conduct apply to behavior on the premises of all SRC property.
 It is impractical to address every behavioral situation that may occur in the SRC.
 Staff has the responsibility to make decisions that are in the best interest of the SRC whenever the rules do not specifically cover certain situations.
 The SRC hereby adopts the following Rules of Conduct as necessary for the comfort and safety of patrons, volunteers, and staff and for the protection of SRC property.

 Denial of Services